0xShravanth/TechTrove/README.md

 # TechTrove
-learning about ReactJS and NodeJS
+repo is about learning ReactJS and NodeJS